here for Directions to the Haag Home

 students achieve Level-3, they may be eligible to take home visits.
 If, when, and how often will depend on

-must meet the conditions detailed in their Community Placement Agreement
+conditions detailed in their Community Placement Agreement as well as

 phone number and address where they can be reached